CoryMcCartan/website/content/projects/president-2020/index.md

 More robust estimation of the state result covariances is an area in which the model could be improved.

-The polling model is an extension of a 2016 election model by [Pierre-Antoine Kremp](https://www.slate.com/features/pkremp_forecast/report.html), which in turn is built on Drew Linzer's [dynamic Bayesian forecasting model](https://votamatic.org/wp-content/uploads/2013/07/Linzer-JASA13.pdf).
+The polling model is similar to a 2016 election model by [Pierre-Antoine Kremp](https://www.slate.com/features/pkremp_forecast/report.html), which in turn is built on Drew Linzer&rsquo;s [dynamic Bayesian forecasting model](https://votamatic.org/wp-content/uploads/2013/07/Linzer-JASA13.pdf).
 In contrast to those models, this one incorporates a critical adjustment for the bias of registered-voter and all-adult polls, uses past election data